 The Community word is thrown around a lot at gyms.
 It used to be a marketing tool.
-“Come check out our gym, the community is great!”
+“Come check out our gym; the community is great!”
 No one ever came to our gym because of the community.
-It is hard to believe, but people don’t care about the community when they are looking for a gym.
-We know the value of community.
-The owners, the staff, the longtime members.
-We know why it is important, and that it truly does help with your health and fitness.
+It is hard to believe, but people don’t care about the community when looking for a gym.
+We know the value of community: the owners, the staff, and the longtime members.
+We know why it is essential and that it genuinely does help with your health and fitness.

 Science knows too.
-All kinds of research show that who you hang out with determines many aspects of your life.
-What you do, what you eat, who you date, how long you live.
+Research shows that who you hang out with determines many aspects of your life.
+What you do, what you eat, who you date, and how long you live.
 Entire books have been written just on this concept.
-Most of us know it to be true as well.
-Hang out with the wrong people and you get into trouble.
-Hang out with better people and you move mountains.
-The same is true for work.
-Great teams that work together get amazing things done.
+Most of us know it to be accurate as well.
+Hang out with the wrong people, and you get into trouble.
+Hang out with better people, and you move mountains.
+The same is valid for work.
+Great teams that work together get extraordinary things done.
 Teams that don’t work together fail.

-I went to REV class yesterday.
+I went to the REV class yesterday.
 First REV class in a long time.
-Coaching was great, work out was great, but I got a great work out because I found a rabbit.
-A 30-minute work out is a perfect time domain for me as an older person.
+Coaching was great, workout was great, but I got a great workout because I found a rabbit.
+A 30-minute workout is a perfect time domain for me as an older person.
 5-10 mins to get going, get the body really warmed up, and then 20 minutes to push a bit to get the desired burn.
 I noticed early that one guy was just ahead of me, so I set my pace and speed of movements to try and stick with him.
-I did this for the entire work out.
+I did this for the entire workout.
 He finished just ahead of me.
 I kept up.

-There are many aspects of community and this is one of them.
-Say this guy would have decided to just relax and not hold his pace about 20 mins in.
-I would have passed him and then knowing myself I would have also slowed down.
+There are many aspects of a community, and this is one of them.
+Say this guy would have decided just to relax and not hold his pace about 20 mins in.
+I would have passed him, and then knowing myself I would have also slowed down.
 Thereby not getting as good of a workout.

-Rabbits are people in the gym you look up to, and you chase.
+Rabbits are people in the gym you look up to and you chase.
 Finding a rabbit is usually pretty easy.
 It is best if they work out in the same class every day.
 It is not necessary, however.
 One of the reasons we write scores on the board is to facilitate rabbit hunting.
 Personally, I have been very fortunate.
 I have had the same rabbit at progression for 8 years.
-We rarely attend the same class, but every class I attend I look for his score and try to match it.
+We rarely attend the same class, but I look for their scores in every class and try to match them.
 I rarely do… But I try.
 I also try to find a rabbit in every class I am in.
-So many days I am hunting two rabbits.
+So many days I have been hunting two rabbits.

 Community means many things.
-It is very important to your health, fitness and your life.
-No one thinks when they join a gym that the community is going to help them get fit.
-And maybe a lot of you still don’t realize what it means and how it works.
-I do know however that a lot of members who move away or move on, miss it.
+It is essential to your health, fitness, and life.
+No one thinks when they join a gym, the community will help them get fit.
+And maybe many of you still don’t realize what it means and how it works.
+I do know, however, that many members who move away or move on miss it.
 They miss it a lot.
-“It is just not the same”, “We work out and go home”, “I don’t know anyone in class because there is no time or nowhere to talk after class”.
-All things I have heard from former members recently.
+“It is just not the same,” “We work out and go home,” “I don’t know anyone in class because there is no time or nowhere to talk after class.”
+These are all things I have heard from former members recently.

 Do your part!
-Your job is to do your best every class.
-Whether that means catching that rabbit ahead of you or keeping from being caught.
-We all get better when we all get better.
-Lead by example you never know who is watching.
+Your job is to do your best in every class.
+Whether that means catching that rabbit ahead of you or keeping it from being caught, we all get better when we all get better.
+Lead by example.
+You never know who is watching.